-• The Grand Canal located 20 m north of the site, although this may be protected by low permeability clay (natural and/or engineered when the canal was constructed):
+• The Grand Canal located 20 m north of the site, although this may be protected by low permeability clay (natural and/or engineered when the canal was constructed);

-- The culverted Swan River is located approximately 700m, although this may be protected by low permeability clay deposits which are likely to be encountered beneath the site; and - The groundwater aquifer beneath the site, although this may also be protected by low permeability clay deposits.
+- The culverted Swan River is located approximately 700m south of the site, although this may be protected by low permeability clay deposits which are likely to be encountered beneath the site; and - The groundwater aquifer beneath the site, although this may also be protected by low permeability clay deposits.

-It is estimated that 29,422 litres of cable fluid (Linear Alkyl Benzene (T 3788)) was released between January 2016 and November 2018.
+It is estimated that 265 litres of cable fluid (Linear Alkyl Benzene (T 3788)) was released in September 2009.
 Due to its high biodegradability, it is considered that LABs are of less concern for adverse environmental impact than other hydrocarbon fluids.
 A summary of the source audit findings is as follows: